akashravi/SWAN-Package-Manager/index.md

 ## Usage Instructions

-- On creating a project, the user will be presented with a cog button on the top right of the view plane.
+- From the Projects tab, you can create a folder by clicking on the  **`+`** button.
+Internally, this will create a new conda environment for all the notebooks inside it.

-- Users will be shown a sidebar on clicking the button.
-The default view would list down the list of packages installed along with their corresponding versions.
+- To configure the project, click the cog button.
+This will show a side panel The default view lists down the list of packages installed along with their corresponding versions.

 - If in case the project metadata and the underlying environment are not in sync, the sidebar will also list the packages that need to be additionally installed.
-This would be essential to share projects and collaborate with peers.
+This is fundamental to share projects and collaborate with peers.
+By default, when an user clones a shared project, the required packages are not installed.
+This extension will let users to install them.

-- New packages can be installed by searching then and confirming the changes.
-The list of packages that are selected to be installed can be modified by the user.
+- To install a new package, the user can search for them.
+An autocomplete feature is also available for the same.
+After picking a package, the user can search for more.
+The selected packages are installed only when the user clicks the 'install' button.
+This avoids separate and multiple installations.

 - Users can check for updates by clicking the small cog button beside the list of installed packages.
-A pop-up modal will list the packages that need to be updated.

-- Similarly, users can select one or more packages and uninstall them by clicking the bin icon and confirming the changes that would be applied.
+A pop-up modal will list the packages that need to be updated, along with their versions.
+Similarly, users can select one or more packages and uninstall them by clicking the bin icon.

-- Users will be able to launch notebooks only using the kernel available corresponding to that project.
+- In order to create a notebook, click on the **`+`** button from inside a project or a regular folder.
+A list will then appear with the available languages.
+Users will be able to launch notebooks only using the kernel corresponding to that project.
 Any external notebook placed under the project will also be using the same kernel.

 ## Documentation